-Holy Family expects each family to paying all fees incurred (library book fines, extended care, etc.) during the school year in full and in a timely manner.
+Holy Family expects each family to pay all fees incurred (library book fines, extended care, etc.) during the school year in full and in a timely manner.
 Extended Care drop-ins must pay upon arrival.
 An account may be set up for pre-payment.
-If there is a family circumstance that arises which makes it difficult to fulfill financial obligations, it is your responsibility to contact the Holy Family pastor and principal to make specific arrangements for resolution.
+If there is a family circumstance that arises which makes it difficult to fulfill financial obligations, it is your responsibility to contact Lisa Harvey to make specific arrangements for resolution.
 Outstanding balances may prevent participation in school/school activities.
 ALL payments (excluding lunch accounts) will be made through your FACTS account.
 NO payments will be accepted at the school.
-Lunch accounts should be kept current each month and processed through Lunch Program & Menu tab on the hfsgb.org website.
+Lunch accounts should be kept current each month and processed through the Lunch Program & Menu tab on the hfsgb.org website.